QUOTES-Cricket-Reaction to the death of Australian great Shane Warne | Sports-Games

 "Find it hard to believe.
 Such a devastating loss for the cricket world.
 He literally inspired generations with his magical leg spin.
 You'll forever be missed."
 FORMER PAKISTAN HEAD COACH WAQAR YOUNIS

 "I'm shocked and shattered.
 Simply can't believe I'm hearing this.
 Very very sad day for our cricket community.
 The biggest superstar of my generation gone."
-FORMER INDIA BATSMAN GAUTAM GAMBHIR

-"Very few can match their attitude with raw talent. #ShaneWarne made bowling look like magic!"
 FORMER ENGLAND BATSMAN IAN BELL

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)